-Seitan is made from wheat gluten and is made by kneading wheat flour with water.
-The origins of seitan track back a thousand years ago to China, originally made by Buddhist monks.
+Seitan is made from wheat gluten, by kneading wheat flour with water.
+The origins of seitan date back a thousand years ago to China, originally being made by Buddhist monks.
 Some people make it at home from scratch, but most people buy it since it’s affordable and pretty widely available.

 Let's Try Vegan, together.